Summer Guide

 Wind Rider Triple Zips

 Soar across the mountain on three parallel zip lines with a thrilling bird's-eye view of Blue Mountain.
+Book early on busy summer weekends.
+Height and weight restrictions apply.
+Thrill-seekers can read more in our guide to zip lining and treetop trekking at Blue Mountain.

 Timber Challenge High Ropes

 Navigate suspended bridges, balance beams, and climbing elements high above the forest floor.
+Great for kids and adults who love a climbing challenge.
+Various height requirements apply.

 Plunge!
 Aquatic Centre

-The full-access Adventure Park ticket includes Ridge Runner, Plunge!, high ropes, zip lines, hiking trails, and beach access.
+Adventure Park Passes: The full-access Adventure Park ticket includes Ridge Runner, Plunge!, high ropes, zip lines, hiking trails, and beach access.
 Summer weekday rates start at $49, with weekend rates from $74.
 For frequent visitors, the Xplore Season Pass offers unlimited access.

 Georgian Bay Beaches